Starbucks Pumpkin Spice Latte Copycat

 - Want to have a sip of this delicious latte without getting a caffeine kick?
 Try replacing your espresso or instant coffee with superfoods such as raw cacao.

-- If you are a vegan, substitute whole milk with coconut milk or almond milk, or you can even use both at the same time.
+- Also, if you are a vegan, substitute whole milk with coconut or almond milk.
+Also, you could use a combination of both at the same time!

-- If you are avoiding sugar, use maple syrup or honey for a healthier option.
+- In addition, if you are avoiding sugar, use maple syrup or honey for a healthier option.

 Starbucks Pumpkin Latte Copycat